mitric-lab/python_for_chemists/src/04-evd_and_svd/04-principal_component_analysis.md

 ## Principal Component Analysis

-In last section, we learned that SVD can be used to find the best rank-$k$ approximation of a matrix $\bm{A}$ with respect to the Frobenius norm.
+In the last section, we learned that SVD can be used to find the best rank-$k$ approximation of a matrix $\bm{A}$ with respect to the Frobenius norm.
 Consider the rank-1 approximation of $\bm{A}$.
 Since this is just the rank-1 matrix $\sigma_1 \vec{u}_ 1 \vec{v}_ 1^\dag$ with the largest